Donatella Versace

 Gianni made me his closest friend when I was twelve.
 He made me cool leather miniskirts, took me to discos, and treated me like a woman.
 I loved the craziness and noticed the envious looks of my friends when we went to rock concerts late at night.
 It was the happiest time of my life.
 I felt grown up, but still had everything ahead of me.
 I thought my whole life would be like that.

-At the same time, it was her brother who insisted that Donatella dye her hair blonde.
+It was also Gianni who convinced Donatella to go blonde.
 She has kept that hair color ever since.

-In the early seventies, Versace graduated from the University of Florence and moved to Milan to join Gianni, who had already founded the fashion house.
-Donatella claimed she could handle public relations, but knowing her abilities, her brother offered her the position of advertising director.
+After graduating from the University of Florence in the early seventies, she moved to Milan to join Gianni, who'd already launched the fashion house.
+While Donatella pitched herself for public relations, Gianni recognized her true talents and made her advertising director instead.
 Santo managed the financial side of the business, and their family business began to thrive.

 Donatella Versace was a beauty in her youth